-Honeymoons: With plenty of luxury and style, the Sultan Palace is a great place to celebrate a special occasion.
-The rooms are romantic and when we last visited, the team told us how they always try to add a few special touches to make your honeymoon here really memorable.See more ideas for Honeymoons in Zanzibar
+Honeymoons: For a Zanzibar honeymoon with plenty of luxury and style, the Sultan Palace is a great place for a celebration.
+The rooms are lavish, and when we last visited, the team told us how they always try to add a few special touches to make your honeymoon here memorable and romantic.See more ideas for Honeymoons in Zanzibar

 Beach holidays: Sultan Palace is a luxurious hotel, which sits on a lovely stretch of beach on the Michamvi Peninsula.
 There are loungers galore and plenty of shaded spots to lie back and relax.
 Being cut off at one end by a cliff, the beach is peaceful and almost deserted.See more ideas for Beach holidays in Zanzibar